I've written about ambition as a woman of faith before.

-For those of you who aren't married, what does this mean?
-Let me begin by saying, that I believe we are more than capable of hearing from God on our own.
-However, I do believe it is important to have a godly male figure in your life (if at all possible) to discuss matters with.
-It isn't that men are smarter, more spiritual or more capable; simply that they have a different way of seeing things.
+For those of you who are unmarried, what does this mean?
+Let me begin by saying that I believe we are more than capable of hearing from God on our own.
+However, I believe it is important to have a godly male figure in your life (if at all possible) to discuss matters with.
+Not that men are smarter, more spiritual or more capable; simply that they have a different way of seeing things.

-As an unmarried woman, it can be tempting to submit yourself to the wrong men in your life - a boyfriend or other strong male.
-I feel a little like Paul when I say here, "this is me and not the Lord" - but my suggestion is to have a spiritually strong male in your life - you dad, brother or your pastor - IF it makes sense.
-Again, this doesn't mean that you can't pursue your life work desires - it simply means you have someone to discuss matters with who respects you as an intelligent, gifted and called woman.
+As an unmarried woman, it can be tempting to submit yourself to the wrong men in your life - a boyfriend or other powerful male figure.
+I feel a little like Paul when I say here, "this is me and not the Lord" - but my suggestion is to have a spiritually strong male in your life - your dad, brother or your pastor - IF it makes sense.
+Again, this doesn't mean that you can't pursue your life's desires - it simply means you have someone to discuss matters with who respects you as an intelligent, gifted and called woman.

-It ALWAYS makes sense to surround yourself with women who are spiritually-clear and understand you.
+It ALWAYS makes sense to surround yourself with women who are spiritually clear and understand you.
 This is true whether married or single.
-When you participating in a community of like-minded women, you have greater insight and a powerful advantage.
+When you take part in a community of like-minded women, you have greater insight and a powerful advantage.